pycage/shellfish/doc/tutorial/ui-animations.md

 ### Simple Animations

-In {@tutorial ui-transitions} you already learned about using {@link mid.NumberAnimation}
+In {@tutorial ui-transitions} you already learned about using {@link html.NumberAnimation}
 and easing curves for transitions.
-But {@link mid.NumberAnimation} also works as a standalone animation element.
+But {@link html.NumberAnimation} also works as a standalone animation element.

 The properties `from` and `to` specify the number range of the animation.
 With